2021 World Series Champs

 Minus Acuña, Atlanta wasn’t over .500 for a single day until the first week in August.
 The Braves finished 88-73 for the 12th-best record in the majors and fewest victories among playoff teams; their win total was the lowest for a World Series champion since St. Louis’ 83 in 2006.

-Plus, some agonizing history in Atlanta, a city where no team had won a title in the four major pro sports besides 1995.
+Plus, some agonizing history in Atlanta, a city where no team had won a title in the four major pro sports besides 1995, although Atlanta United did win the MLS Cup in only their 2nd year of existance in 2018.

 The Braves couldn’t convert a 3-1 series advantage over the Dodgers in the NLCS last year.
 The Hawks fell short in the Eastern Conference finals last season.
 And then there was the big one, the Falcons blowing a 28-3 lead to the Patriots in the Super Bowl.